Use coding stripes to explore coding

 Show coding stripes

-On the menu bar, in the View group, click Coding Stripesand then choose an option.
+On the ribbon tab for the item, click Coding Stripesand then choose an option.

-- All Codes Coding—show coding stripes for all the theme, case and relationship codes that code the content.
+- All—show coding stripes for all the theme, case and relationship codes that code the content.

-- Codes Recently Coding—see the coding you have just done.
+- Recently Coded—see the coding you have just done.
 This is one way to check that you coded the content to the correct code.

-- Selected Items—these could be thematic codes, cases, relationship codes
+- Selected Items—these could be codes, cases, relationship codes

 or one of the following: